 The Wealth of Nations passage is about the limitationality of the production factors labor and capital which was later on simply defined away with the well-behaved production function and full substitutionality.

 The Marxian argument is inconsistent.
 The Labour Theory of Value says that the lengthening of labor time increases surplus value.
 By the same logic, it should be advantageous to employ workers to the point of full-employment because maximum labor time = maximum exploitation = maximum surplus-value.

 Confronted with persistent unemployment in the capitalist economy, Marxians came up with the reserve army argument, that is, unemployment is necessary to prevent wages from rising and profits from falling.

-Because profit theory is false, the whole analytical superstructure of Capital is false.
+Because the Profit Theory is false, the whole analytical superstructure of Capital is false.
 Same for Smith’s Wealth of Nations.
-Economists in general and Marxians, in particular, did not realize this in the last 200 years.
-Nothing to celebrate on Marx’s bicentennial but the persistence of economists’ stupidity and fraud.#4
+Economists in general and Marxians, in particular, did not realize this in the last 200+ years.
+Nothing to celebrate on Marx’s bicentennial but the persistence of economists’ stupidity and corruption.#4

 #1 Proﬁt for Marxists